 - Riverside Walk

-12. Check out the Street Art
+12. Check Out the Street Art

 Although street art isn’t the first thing to jump to mind when you’re thinking of medieval cities, Norwich hosts some truly wonderful murals.
-Many of these are centred around the ‘City of Stories’ theme because Norwich was England’s first destination to be chosen a UNESCO City of Literature.
+Many of these are centred around the ‘City of Stories’ theme because Norwich was England’s first destination to be chosen as a UNESCO City of Literature.

 The street art in Norwich is hugely varied and can be seen all over the city.
 With everything from artworks that reveal snippets of the city’s history to political statements, Norwich certainly has a colourful character.

-13. Take a tour of Dragon Hall
+13. Take a Tour of Dragon Hall

 In keeping with the literature theme, Dragon Hall, now the National Centre for Writing, has stood in Norwich since around 1430.
 Once a medieval trading hall that was best known for its incredible oak timbers decorated with dragon carvings, the building is now Grade 1 listed and integral to the city’s rich history.